znikola/ngrx-error-handling/README.md

 Clicking on the `Cause error` button will throw a plain JavaScript `Error`, which should be caught by a custom `ErrorHandler`.

+## Features

+TODO: write a more detailed description of the each feature

+- Handle silent failures
+- Posible to have custom error handling per action
+- Option to skip sending errors to the server
+- GlobalErrorAction - convenient when there's no specific action to dispatch

 ## Install

 To install, run `yarn install` or `npm install`.